White House signals willingness to consider executive action on student debt cancellation

 “There is very little that the president could do with a flick of a pen that would boost our economy more than canceling $50,000 in student debt,” Schumer told reporters Thursday.
 “This is one of those things the president can do on his own.”

-Liberal lawmakers say the Biden administration could use the same legal authority to cancel debt that the Trump administration used to temporarily waive interest on federal student loans during the pandemic.
+Liberal lawmakers say the Biden administration could use the same legal authority to cancel debt that Donald Trump’s administration used to temporarily waive interest on federal student loans during the coronavirus pandemic.

 At a White House briefing before her tweet Thursday afternoon, Psaki reiterated the president’s support for Congress to take up legislation on debt cancellation.